toddanglin/nativescript-trace-raven/README.md

 ```typescript
 trace.write("Something happened in the app", trace.categories.Error, trace.messageType.error);
 ```
+_NOTE: Sentry.io charges by log volume, so as a best practice, do not enable this custom TraceWriter during regular development_

-In addition to the trace message, this plug-in will send these additional details to Sentry:
+In addition to the trace message, this plug-in will send these additional details to Sentry with each log:

 - NativeScript runtime version
 - Device Platform (iOS/Android)